All Episodes

 Well, you can't look at about if you don't have content.

-So it's a direct admission.
+So that's a direct admission.

-What are we to believe that they Hillary Clinton knowingly paid for Russian lies to help influence the American people and win an election?
+What are we to believe that Hillary Clinton knowingly paid for Russian lies to help influence the American people and win an election?

-And now are we able to prove that finally?
+And now, are we able to prove that, finally?

 I think we're coming close.